akrzemi1/papers/contracts_explained.md

 Different meanings of word "assume"
 -----------------------------------

 In discussions on contracts words "assume" and "assumption" have a number of different meanings.
-In this section we try to list the different meanings.
+In this section we try to list them.

 ### Input to static analysis